-Before Mixing Nutrient Solution
+Before Mixing Your Nutrient Solution

-Step 1 FloraMicro
+Step 1- FloraMicro

-The first nutrient solution you should always add to the fresh water is FloraMicro.
-The other nutrients can be added in any order after FloraMicro, but FloraMicro should be added first.
-If your area has really hard water there is also a FloraMicro hard water specific.
-FloraMicro provides nitrogen, potassium, calcium and micronutrients to your garden.
-This part is the building block, providing the plant nutrients that it needs to provide strength and make different processes work.
+The first nutrient solution you should always add to the freshwater is FloraMicro.
+The other nutrients can be added in any order after FloraMicro, but FloraMicro should always be added first.
+If your area has really hard water there is also FloraMicro hard water specific.
+FloraMicro provides nitrogen, potassium, calcium, and micronutrients to your garden.
+This first part is the building block, giving the plant the nutrients that it needs to build strength and make different processes work.

-Step 2 FloraGro
+Step 2- FloraGro

-Step 3 FloraBloom
+Step 3- FloraBloom

-The final nutrient in the three part nutrient mix is FloraBloom.
+The final nutrient in the three-part nutrient mix is FloraBloom.
 FloraBloom provides your garden with high amounts of phosphorous, potassium, magnesium, and sulfur.
-This part of the nutrient mix stimulates flower and fruit development.
-It also enhances flavor, aroma, and essential oils in your plans.
+This part of the nutrient mix stimulates flower and fruit development, as well as enhancing flavor, aroma, and essential oils in your plans.

-As a final step, you will need to measure the ph of your hydroponic solution.
+As a final step, you will need to measure the pH of your hydroponic solution.
 It should be somewhere between 5.5 and 6.5.
 Using a three-part nutrient is a great general feeding and can also be a great way to allow yourself the ability to tailor your nutrients to the different types of plants in your garden.
 Mixing these nutrients is a simple weekly task and between reservoir changes, plain water is used to top off the reservoir.